 You need to check that the correct lots of shares were selected as transferred when the withdrawal was entered in bivio.

-You do this by checking that the lots of each stock remaining in bivio are the same ones your broker showed that you owned after the withdrawal transfer.
-Slide 64
+You do this by checking that the lots of each stock remaining in bivio are the same ones your broker showed that you still owned after the withdrawal transfer.

+For example,

-For example, the demo club paid out a withdrawal with shares of stock on 6/2/2021.
+the Demo Club paid out a withdrawal with shares of stock on 6/2/2021.

-They transferred shares of ABBV, GOOGL, FB and MSFT to the withdrawing member.
-Slide 66
+They transferred shares of AbbVie, Alphabet, Meta and Microsoft to the withdrawing member.

-After the withdrawal was recorded, bivio showed these lots of each of those stocks remain in the club accounting on the Investment Lot Cost Basis Report.
-Slide 67
+After the withdrawal was recorded, bivio showed these lots remain in the club accounting on the Investment Lot Cost Basis report.